DOWHEIS/aws-stackkit/README.md

 ```

 Migrations are tracked so they won’t run twice.
 Just keep adding new numbered files.
 Never rename or delete old ones.

+## Why I Built This

+At the university I work for, we manage lots of internal projects, and each one usually needs its own API.
+With new student developers joining regularly, it was hard to keep things consistent and fast without spending tons of time on AWS setup, migrations, and boilerplate.

+We needed an opinionated framework to help projects get up and running quickly, with real AWS infrastructure, clean TypeScript, and best practices baked in.

+This was built to solve that and I thought it might help others too.
+It's not meant to be a full-fledged framework but a lightweight way to get a serverless aws API up and running quickly, with a major focus on developer experience and simplicity.